 Benhaven and Chapel Haven Staff

-Subsequent meetings: Child Study Center Senn Conference Room (entrance at 230 S. Frontage Road, ground floor #132)
+Subsequent Meetings: Child Study Center Senn Conference Room (230 S. Frontage Road, Ground floor #132)

 Meeting time: Tuesdays, 3:30 p.m. to 5:00 p.m.

 3 hour weekly practicum, flexible timing

 This weekly seminar focuses on autism and related disorders of socialization.
 Autism is an early onset neurodevelopmental disorder impacting socialization, communication and learning.
 Current epidemiological data suggest a prevalence of approximately 1 individual with this disability per 68 (if it is broadly defined).
 This seminar brings together clinical practice and research within the context of a developmental psychopathology framework.
 It consists of a series of seminars on major topics in etiology, diagnosis and assessment, treatment and advocacy, and social neuroscience methods and covers infancy through adulthood.
 It is intended to provide both an overview of the topic and supervised experience in the form of placement in a school or residential unit for individuals with autism spectrum disorders (Benhaven and Chapel Haven).
 Prior completion of an introductory psychology course is recommended.
 Enrollment is generally limited to juniors and seniors unless space is available.
 CONSENT OF INSTRUCTOR IS REQUIRED (space is limited to 15 students).

 Please note that this syllabus is not final; lecture topics, speakers, and readings may change.
 Any updates will be posted on the course website and Classes*v2 and will be communicated during seminar.